Chanar Gul: from subsistence to success

 Chanar’s district is highly populated and ethnically mixed, with substantial Pashtun, Tajik, Uzbek and other communities.

-A newly paved road from Mazar-i-Sharif, the region’s biggest city, connects with a vibrant marketplace in the district center – a boon to commercial farmers such as Chanar.
+A newly paved road from Mazar-i-Sharif, the region’s biggest city, connects with a vibrant marketplace in the district centre – a boon to commercial farmers such as Chanar.
 Still, there are reasons to be concerned.
 Explosives discovered along the road in recent months have prompted major questions about the area’s security, and earthquakes in the region are common.
 Floods are too.
 In spring 2013, heavy rainfall forced thousands of families from their homes, killing dozens and destroying thousands more livelihoods.

 “I am more hopeful for my family’s future”